 After a long time in obscurity, over the past two decades Schreker’s music has attracted renewed attention – due to the scores whose structure is akin to the film cut technique, due to the fascinating oscillation between traditional harmony and atonality, due to the original dimensions of expression, the traits that today put Schreker on a par with Gustav Mahler.

-Schreker discussed the possibility of Der ferne Klang receiving its Czech premiere at the National Theatre with its then director, Karel Kovařovic, who – for unknown reasons – changed his mind and backed out of signing the respective contract.
-The opera was ultimately undertaken by Alexander Zemlinsky, a friend of Schreker’s, who conducted its first night at the Neues deutsches Theater on 20 May 1920 to great acclaim.
+It was Alexander Zemlinsky, a friend of Schreker’s, who conducted the Czech premiere of Der ferne Klang at the Neues deutsches Theater in Prague on 20 May 1920 to great acclaim.
 The mysterious story about that which is within our reach yet beyond us is thus returning to Prague 102 years later.

 Where to buy tickets

 The National Theatre sells tickets up to 6 months in advance.
 On 1 May at 9am we started selling tickets for performances of Drama, Ballet, Opera and Laterna magika until the end of October 2022.